Conda

 Warning

 Do NOT install Anaconda or Miniconda distributions on Sanger systems.
 Do not try to have your own install of conda.
-You should use the cellgen/conda module.
+You should use the ISG/conda module.
 Only use miniforge as a Conda installer if you require so outside the cluster.
-Avoid using the Anaconda or Miniconda installers.
+Avoid using the Anaconda or Miniconda installers at all cost.

 Conda is an open-source, language-agnostic package manager and environment management system.
 It was originally developed to deal with Python package management but now supports Python, R, and binary releases.